novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-48.md

 “【Jungle】 said they absolutely wouldn’t disclose personal information.”

-“Of course.
-But the CEO must know, right?”
+“However, the CEO should have that information, wouldn’t you agree?”

 “He surely knows.”

-“That’s good.”
+“That’s most excellent.”

 “What?”